- Home

 If it’s white-cloth glamour you’re after, Dublin doesn’t disappoint.
 Three of the best rooms to mark a special occasion come with a Michelin star.
 Two, in the case of both Restaurant Patrick Guilbaud, which has been wooing diners for decades with its fine-dining French fare and cloche-yielding charms, and the modern classic destination of Chapter One by Mickael Viljanen, where Irish hospitality meets impeccable modern gastronomy in a room made for settling into.

-Meanwhile at Glovers Alley overlooking St Stephen’s Green, panels of art deco mirrors dance the light around the room while doubling up as people watching portals.
+Meanwhile at Glovers Alley by Andy McFadden overlooking St Stephen’s Green, panels of art deco mirrors dance the light around the room while doubling up as people watching portals.

 Oh those seaside days!

-For a dream date of wild cliffside walks and harbour-fresh feasts, aim your cupid’s arrow at the fishing harbour of Howth.
+For the best seafood dishes, hop on the DART and explore the array of restaurants that dot the Dublin Coastal Trail.
+First up, aim your cupid's arrow at the fishing harbour of Howth for a dream date of wild cliffside walks and harbour-fresh feasts.
 Choose between seafood tapas at Octopussy’s on the bustling west pier or the second-generation King Sitric Seafood Bar, a long-time local favourite overlooking the calmer east pier.
-(Find more of the best seafood restaurants in Dublin.)

 Further up the coast, the pretty village of Skerries makes for a charming day’s meandering before swapping walking shoes for a well-heeled dinner and warm ambiance at Potager.
 Over southside, it doesn’t get better than a Forty Foot dip (or stroll) followed by lunch at Cavistons, a family-run fishmongers with recently expanded destination restaurant.